FHOOEAIST/MSBPMN/src/site/markdown/transformation.md

 Each action that is not the last action in the process needs to define the next related action.

 The relationship must be before-start for normal sequence flow.
-There is no support to define addition flow behaviour by defining `before-end` (except gateways) or similar relation ship values.
+There is no support to define additional flow behaviour by defining `before-end` (except gateways) or other relationship types.

 The only exception to that rule are parallel or xor gateways, this can be found in the according section.

 ### XOR Gateways

-Currently, there is no support to define action with condition without them being surrounded by a xor action.
-There are also some restriction to the xor-group as well.
+Currently, there is no support to define action with condition without them being surrounded by an xor action.
+There are also some restriction to the xor-group.

 The groupingBehaviour is fixed to `logical-group`.
-In addition to that selectionBehavior is mandatory and restricted to `exactly-one` or `at-most-one`.
-As a finale restriction it is defined, that every child action of a xor_group must have a condition (with a defined expression.expression value) and in addition to that, must have a relatedAction to the xor-group itself, with a relationship-value: `before-end`.
+In addition to that, selectionBehavior is mandatory and restricted to `exactly-one` or `at-most-one`.
+As a final restriction it is defined that every child action of a xor_group must have a condition (with a defined expression.expression value) and must have a relatedAction to the xor-group with a relationship-value: `before-end`.
-The transformation will ignore any condition that is defined by an action that is outside a xor-scope.
+The transformation will ignore all conditions defined by actions outside an xor-scope.

 ### Parallel Gateway